-The first BID term went live from April 2006 and since then Great Yarmouth Borough Council (GYBC) has been responsible for the collection of the gyBID levy from business ratepayers in the BID area averaging a collection rate each year of around 98%.
+As required by the BID regulations Great Yarmouth Borough Council (GYBC) has been responsible for the collection of the gyBID levy from business ratepayers in the BID area.
 The Great Yarmouth Town Centre Partnership (TCP) receives the BID Levy from GYBC to deliver the agreed BID initiatives.
-Match funding contributions from Great Yarmouth Borough Council, Norfolk Constabulary and Norfolk County Council and voluntary subscriptions from businesses exempt from the BID levy were used to support town centre management, operational costs and additional projects and events.
-This process will continue from 2011-2016 if the forthcoming ballot for a second BID term is successful.
+Additional revenue is accrued from voluntary subscriptions from those businesses exempt from the BID ballot catchment criteria, but wish to be a part of the BID are used to support town centre management, operational costs and additional projects and events.

 The successes and achievements of the Town Centre Partnership's initiatives have been reported bi-annually in both the gyBID interim and annual reports.
-Now the BID term is nearing its close, the Annual Report 2010 has been combined with a prospectus document which looks back over the last four years as well as outlining draft proposals for the next BID term.
-All of these documents can be found on the 'Documents' page, along with a copy of the original business plan and, very shortly, a copy of the BID renewal Business Plan covering 2011-2016.
+With the recent successful ballot, the Annual Report 2020 looks back over the last four years, this along with other relevant information can be found on the 'Documents' page, along with a copy of the original business plan and the BID renewal Business Plan covering 2021-2026.